harrycornell/Research-Project/README.md

 ## 2. General Introduction

 Throughout the Middle East and North Africa (MENA) region, organized criminal gangs have taken advantage of political instability to loot archaeological sites for the purpose of selling illicit antiquities to fund political insurgency and terrorist organizations (Terrill, 2007).
-While looting in these areas is a centuries-old practice (Luke & Kersel, 2005), advances in technology and a growing demand for antiquities from this region has caused a dramatic increase in these activites (Terrill, 2007).
+While looting in these areas is a centuries-old practice (Luke & Kersel, 2005), advances in technology and a growing demand for antiquities from this region has caused a dramatic increase in these activities (Terrill, 2007).

 <img src="images/DestructionofPalmyra2016_ArbreshInfo.jpg" width="360" > <img src="images/ISISPropoganda_DestructionofNimrud_BBCNews.jpg" width="485" >

 During the insurgency of Syria and Iraq by ISIS in 2014, the terrorist organization often televised the systematic destruction of what they termed “idolatrous” heritage.
 Using this as justification for the destruction of cultural heritage sites in the region, ISIS quietly looted these sites prior to their televised destruction, with the funds gained on the black market used to further support their effort (Terrill 2017).
-During this same time period, ISIS routinely issued permits to groups in the areas under their control, allowing for the looting of archaeological and cultural heritage sites, with the permittees sharing a portion of the black-market profits with ISIS in exchange for the right to keep some of the profits for themselves.
-The looting of these sites and the subsequent improvements to domestic and household structures in the areas bordering the sites has been observed through analysis of satelle imagery of these locations (Casana, 2015; Parcak, 2013).
+During this same time period, ISIS routinely issued permits to groups in the areas under their control, allowing for the looting of archaeological and cultural heritage sites, with the permit holders sharing a portion of the black-market profits with ISIS in exchange for the right to keep some of the profits for themselves.
+The looting of these sites and the subsequent improvements to domestic and household structures in the areas bordering the sites has been observed through analysis of satellite imagery of these locations (Casana, 2015; Parcak, 2013).
 In the intervening years, while the presence of ISIS in the region has been marginalized, the looting of archaeological sites continues in the destabilized region (CITE).
 Oftentimes, the looting of these resources is not known until months after the fact, often seen by satellite imagery or when locals discuss their activities with archaeologists returning to some of the affected areas to continue their research (Casana, 2015; Proulx, 2013).

 <img src="images/TellMardikh_Syria_2014.jpg" width="430" >  <img src="images/TellesSinn_Syria_2014.png" width="330" >